 At Scholastica, we value good scholarship and we’re excited by the possibilities presented by the web and open access publishing.
 We’re wary, however, of predatory publishers attempting to exploit academics and scholarly authors.

-While we don't strictly adhere to Jeffrey Beall's criteria for defining a predatory publisher, the warning signs he points out mirror our own concerns.
+While we don't strictly adhere to the characteristics of predatory publishers outlined on Wikipedia, the warning signs listed there closely mirror our own concerns.